vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/robot-definition.md

-# Definition
+# Robot Definition

-On the "Definition" page, you can create a robot by editing "Bot Definition" (Prompt).
+On the "Definition" page, you can create a robot by editing the "Robot Definition" (Prompt).

 To make the robot perform as expected, you usually need to: